 Malarial protection recommended: Yes

-Medical care: Mara Toto has a full first aid kit in camp and a simpler one in each vehicle.
-They are 45 minutes from Talek where there is a clinic, but also have links to flying doctors for serious emergencies.
+Medical care: Mara Toto has a full first-aid kit in camp and a simpler one in each vehicle.
+They are 45 minutes’ drive from a clinic at Talek, and have links to flying doctors in case of medical emergency.

 Dangerous animals: High Risk

 Security measures: Guards armed with traditional spears are on duty 24 hours a day at Mara Toto.